On a problem of Caro on $\mathbb{Z}_3$-Ramsey number of forests: Upper bounds

-\begin{proof} First, note that $F$ must have a pair of sibling leafs $v_1$, $v_2$ with common father $v$: indeed, let $C$ be a component of $F$ that is not an edge (it exists since $F$ is not a matching), and consider the longest path starting on a leaf $f$ of $C$.
-The parent of the other end of this path, say, $f'$, has another leaf (as its degree is at least $4$) as neighbor, for otherwise there would be a longer path starting at $f$.

-Then, if the graph has $aabb$ with $a \neq b$ or a trichromatic vertex, we can embed in the following way: Let $u$ be the trichromatic vertex (resp. a vertex with the $aabb$ pattern), and let $S$ be a set of three vertices joined to $u$ by edges of colors $0$, $1$ and $2$ (resp. four vertices joined to $u$ by edges of colors $aabb$).
-In any case, $K_{n+2}-S$ has at least $n-2$ vertices.
-Let $F'=F-\{v_1,v_2\}$.
-Embed $F'$ into $K_{n+2}-S$ in a way that $v$ gets embedded into $u$, but otherwise arbitrarily.
-Then, regardless of the sum of the edges of $F'$, we may choose two vertices of $S$ to complete the sum appropriately to get a zero-sum copy of $F$, since the sums of pair of $\{0,1,2\}$ and $\{a,a,b,b\}$ covers $\mathbb{Z}_3$.
+\begin{proof} A non-matching $1\pmod3$-regular forest has two sibling leaves $f_1,f_2$ with parent $p$: take a longest path in a nontrivial component, and use that the parent of its terminal leaf has degree at least $4$.

+Let $\chi$ color $K_{n+2}$.
+If some vertex is incident with three colors, or with four edges of colors $a,a,b,b$ for $a\ne b$, embed $F-\{f_1,f_2\}$ with $p$ at that vertex and complete the two leaves using two of the three, respectively four, reserved neighbours.
+The pair-sums available from $\{0,1,2\}$ or from $\{a,a,b,b\}$ cover $\Z_3$, so one completion is zero-sum.

-Otherwise, by Lemma \ref{lem:aabb}, the coloring contains either a monochromatic $K_{n+1}$ or a color $a$ such that $G[a]$ is the complement of a matching.
-In any case, it is possible to embed $F$ in a way that all edges get the same color (as any forest embeds in the complement of a matching), yielding a zero-sum copy of $F$. \end{proof}
+Otherwise the coloring satisfies Lemma~\ref{lem:dominant}.
+If there is a monochromatic $K_{n+1}$, embed $F$ inside it.
+If a color class is the complement of a matching, embed the forest in that color class; forests embed in the complement of a matching.
+Since $e(F)\equiv0\pmod3$, the monochromatic copy is zero-sum. \end{proof}

-Proposition \ref{prop:1mod3reg} allows us to assume from this point on that the forests we are dealing with are either type $0$ or type $1$.
-Table \ref{table:cases} summarizes the different cases for the remaining forests.